-Eligibility for most PCMC positions contracted through the headquarters' office is limited to licensed and nationally certified nurse practitioners and physician assistants.
+Eligibility for most PCMC positions contracted through the headquarters' office is limited to licensed and nationally certified nurse practitioners.
 Physicians are welcome to apply.
 Knowledge of French is desired.

 The Office of Volunteer Support recruits continuously for the PCMC position, so there are no closing dates.
 Those determined by a selection panel to be qualified are placed on a roster from which offers of assignments are made as positions become available.

 Individuals who have been associated with certain intelligence activities cannot be considered for any Peace Corps position, including personal services contractor vacancies.

 Fast Facts on Paper

 Download the Peace Corps Fact Sheet for easy printing.